Duartemartins/personalwebsite/_posts/2024-09-14-take-action-the-draghi-report-brings-us-one-step-closer-to-eu-acc.markdown

 ---
 layout: post
-title: Take Action: The Draghi Report Brings Us One Step Closer to EU/ACC
+title: "Take Action: The Draghi Report Brings Us One Step Closer to EU/ACC"
 description: “After reading the Draghi Report, I discovered that 4 out of the 5 proposals in my EU/ACC open letter were included almost verbatim.
 While there’s still room for improvement, particularly on issues like common debt issuance, this is a promising step.
 Sign the open letter to help keep pressure on decision-makers and continue driving progress in Europe.”
 date: 2024-09-14 20:07:10 +0100
 published: true